omarchehaimi/scicomp/README.md

 - rho: density
 - nu: kinematic viscosity

-Example: `./scicomp ns cavity2d nx=41 ny=41 dt=0.001 re=100 rho=1 nu=0.1`.
+Example: `./scicomp ns cavity2d nx=41 ny=41 dt=0.001 re=100 rho=0.1 nu=0.01`.

-The results of the calculations are saved one level up with respect the executable file in a folder named `ns_res`.
+The results are saved one level up with respect the location of the executable file in a folder named `ns_res`.
 The components of the velocity and the pressure are saved in three different files named: `u_out.txt`, `v_out.txt`, and `p_out.txt` respectively.
 These files can be later plotted, for example, by using [Matplotlib](https://matplotlib.org/).